 What you intend to store on the shelves helps dictate the depth of the shelving and the additional organizational tools needed.

 If you don’t have space for a walk-in pantry, a great option is pantry cabinets.
 You can integrate pantry cabinets that match the rest of the cabinetry and are often cabinet-depth or less.
-There are unique hardware options available, like pull-out mechanisms for easy access to appliances such as a mixer.
+Unique hardware options are available, like pull-out mechanisms for easy access to appliances such as a mixer.

-What’s nice about the utilization of a cabinet for a pantry is that there’s little to no wasted space.
+What’s nice about using a cabinet for a pantry is that there’s little to no wasted space.
 The usable space is high, whereas traditional walk-in pantries have shelves around the edges, and the majority of the space is for your body in the center.
-Walk-in pantries also have deep shelves, which can make it challenging to find items easily, and it’s easy to lose items.
+Walk-in pantries also have deep shelves, which can make it challenging to find items easily and easy to lose items.
 Some would say that cabinet pantries are more functional.

 Traditionally known as the butler’s pantry, this space serves as a transitional room between the dining area and kitchen, used for preparing and staging meals.
 The more modern name for this space is a walk-through pantry because there are two access points rather than one–they’re not enclosed like a walk-in closet.
 It’s not common to build butler pantries in modern homes unless you are trying to design a specific style of kitchen.
 They’re more often seen in older houses.